James Beresford (footballer, born 2002)

-James Beresford (เจมส์ เบอร์เรสฟอร์ด; born 17 April 2002) is a professional footballer who plays as a right back for Thai League 1 club Uthai Thani.
+James Beresford (เจมส์ เบอร์เรสฟอร์ด; born 17 April 2002) is a professional footballer who plays as a right-back for Thai League 1 club Bangkok United.
 Born in England, he plays for the Thailand national team.

 Club career

 Youth career

 Beresford came through the Brighton & Hove Albion academy before joining his hometown club, Worthing.

 In 2019, Beresford started his senior football career with Isthmian League club, Lancing.
 During his time with Lancing, he had a six-week trial with Championship side Reading.

 In 2020, Beresford moved to another Isthmian League club, Lewes.

 In July 2021, Beresford moved to sixth tier National League South club, Eastbourne Borough.

 Beresford returned to his boyhood club, Worthing in December 2021.
 He helped his club to win the 2021–22 Isthmian League.

-Uthai Thani
+Thailand

 In June 2023, Beresford agreed a move to the newly-promoted Thai League 1 side Uthai Thani and head to Thailand.
 On 12 August 2023, he made his professional league debut, starting in a 4–1 loss to Bangkok United.

+In May 2026, Beresford joined Bangkok United on a free transfer.